nikhil-khot/fractal-lang/design/design.md

 ; within the State.

 ; <Binding> := [<id>: <command>]
-; A <command> is one of or a composition of commands from a yet to be ; defined list of actions, including moving forward, drawing forward, ; rotating, saving the current location, returning to a location, ; and more as we define the need for them
+; A <command> is one of or a composition of commands from a defined list of actions.
+; Currently including: moving, drawing in color, and rotating ; TODO: Saving location, returning to location

 ; <State> := <id>
 ;          | <id><State>
 ; The state is represented by a contiguous set of identifiers that have ; no space between them.
 These identifiers are associated with some ; transformation of the graphical representation of the fractal.
-If l there is an identifier that does not exist, then a syntax error ; will be raised.
+If ; there is an identifier that does not exist, then an error ; will be raised.

-; <Transformation> := [<State> -> <State>]
+; <Transformation> := [<id-> <State>]
 ; A transformation is some identifier to some new state.
 These ; transformations update the state of the fractal and the state of the ; fractal determines its graphical representation.
 All transformations